 Merger Dynamics Complexity

 Simulating neutron star mergers is a computationally challenging task that requires sophisticated numerical techniques and significant computational resources.
 The dynamics of the merger process are sensitive to the initial conditions, such as the masses and spins of the neutron stars, and to the microphysics, such as the nuclear equation of state.
-Future simulations will need to incorporate even more realistic physics and utilize adaptive mesh refinement techniques to resolve the complex flow patterns.
+Future simulations will need to incorporate even more realistic physics and make use of adaptive mesh refinement techniques to resolve the complex flow patterns.

 Limited Kilonova Observations